 This curriculum leads to an Associate in Arts Degree and is designed to prepare students for transfer to a Bachelor's program.
 By proper advisement in the selection of electives, students also may prepare for a four-year program in Psychology or Sociology.
 Students should consult the catalog of the college or university to which they plan to transfer and carefully select courses that will meet requirements for both the baccalaureate and associate degree programs.
-For more information contact the Psychology and Sociology Program at (918) 540-6355.
+For more information contact the Psychology and Sociology Program at (918) 540-6348.

 Communication 6 hours ENGL 1113 Freshman Composition I ENGL 1213 Freshman Composition II History 3 hours HIST 1483 American History or HIST 1493 American History Political Science 3 hours POLS 1113 American Government Humanities 6 hours Select from HUM listing on p.
-55. Life Science 4 hours Any Life Science course on p.
-55. Physical Science 4 hours Any Physical Science course on p.
-56. College Math 3 hours Any college-level MATH course on p.
-56. Required Elective 3 hours One course from the following: Psychology, Foreign Language, Fine Arts (Art, Music, Drama), Social Sciences General Ed Elective 3 hours SPCH 2713 Intro to Speech Communication Computer Proficiency 3 hours See p.
-56 for requirements.
-Compater Frontierity Jilouis occ p. so for requirement
+56. Life Science 4 hours Any Life Science course on p.
+56. Physical Science 4 hours Any Physical Science course on p.
+57. College Math 3 hours Any college-level MATH course on p.
+57. Required Elective 3 hours One course from the following: Psychology, Foreign Language, Fine Arts (Art, Music, Drama), Social Sciences General Ed Elective 3 hours SPCH 2713 Intro to Speech Communication Computer Proficiency 3 hours See p.
+57 for requirements.

 PSYC 1113 General Psychology

 PSYC 1123 Psychology Self-Management

 PSYC 1603 Developmental Psychology

 PSYC 2743 Social Psychology

 PSYC 2113 Beyond CSI: Introduction to Forensic Psychology

 PSYC 2753 Psychology and Adjustment

 SOCI 1111 Social Work Field Experience

 SOCI 1113 Introduction to Sociology

 SOCI 2013 Introduction to Social Work

 SOCI 2023 Basic Helping Skills

 SOCI 2113 Marriage and the Family

 SOCI 2123 Social Problems

-SOCI 2203 Fundamentals of Social Work

 SOCI 2353 Cultural Anthropology